Taynadin/project2.0/README.md

 For our front end we wanted to use a very clean and professional approach.
 Some of the technologies used for the front end were [Bootstrap 3](http://getbootstrap.com/docs/3.3/) and [Sass](https://sass-lang.com/).

 #### Back End
+For our back end we have our data stored through[MySQL Database](https://www.mysql.com/).
+Alog with using MySQL as an ORM as well.
+Our GET route